Stockholm County (Riksdag constituency)

 Stockholm County (Stockholms Län) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
 The constituency was established in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It is conterminous with the county of Stockholm but excludes Stockholm Municipality which has its own constituency.
 The constituency currently elects 40 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 At the 2022 general election it had 1,006,456 registered electors.

 Electoral system

 Stockholm County currently elects 40 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
-Only parties that that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
+Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
 Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.